-Although a summer DIY project may fit into your schedule easily, it’s one of the least optimal times to install hardwood flooring.
+Although a summer DIY project may fit into your schedule, it’s one of the least optimal seasons to install hardwood flooring.
 In many parts of the country, summer is the most humid season of the year.
 Similar to spring, installing hardwood flooring without sufficient acclimation during the summer could lead to substantial swelling, warping, and distortion.

 Since summer also tends to be the hottest time of year, you’ll have to contend with temperature-related issues, too.
-If you keep the temperature in your home above 80 degrees during the summer, the flooring adhesives that you use during installation could take much longer than usual to bond.
+If you keep the temperature in your home above 80 degrees during the summer, the flooring adhesives could take much longer than usual to bond.
 Placing pressure on the floor too soon could cause sections of the floor to become uneven, compromising your hard work.
 Rather than trying for a summer installation, consider waiting until fall instead.

-Whether you’re ready to jump into a renovation project or you’re planning ahead for next fall, back-to-school season is the ideal time to install hardwood floors.
+Whether you’re ready to jump into a renovation project or you’re planning ahead for next fall, early fall is the season to install hardwood floors.
 No matter which type of hardwood flooring you choose, you’ll get optimal results when you schedule an autumn installation.